 The project focuses on understanding the situation of the Grazing Programs related to fire prevention and their relationship with the incidence of fires in the sheep and goat sector in Spain, and identifying the economic, environmental, social and cultural factors that must be considered in the design of fire prevention strategies.

-- Evaluate new livestock management technologies, alternatives to guided grazing, for use in forest fire prevention strategies and analysis of the associated costs.
+Evaluate new livestock herding technologies, alternatives to guided grazing, for use in forest fire prevention strategies and analyze the associated costs.

 - Block 1.
 Compilation of studies/projects or programs carried out on grazing for fire prevention.
-Selection of success and failure cases of these programs.
-Compilation of statistical information on the prevalence and cases of fires in the last 10-15 years.
+Selection of successful and unsuccessful cases of these programs.
+Compilation of statistical information on the prevalence and incidence of fires over the past 10-15 years.

 - Block 2.
-Conducting surveys on fire prevention programmes through grazing and on the perception of ecosystem services.
+Conducting surveys on fire prevention programs using grazing and on the perception of ecosystem services.
 Analysis of the results of all the information.
-Preparation of a report on fire prevention programmes through sheep and goat grazing.
+Preparation of a report on fire prevention programs using sheep and goat grazing.

 - Block 3.
-Conducting surveys for participating livestock farmers, as well as for livestock farmers who do not participate in the fire prevention programs in the study areas.
-Preparation of reports for the characterization of the farms.
+Conducting surveys for participating and non-participating livestock farmers in the fire prevention programs in the study areas.
+Preparing reports to characterize farms.

 - Block 4.
-Conducting surveys for farmers who graze in different Spanish forest ecosystems.
+Conducting surveys among livestock farmers grazing in various Spanish forest ecosystems.
 Analysis of the results.
-Preparation of proposals for the design of payment schemes for grazing services for fire prevention.
+Developing proposals for the design of payment schemes for grazing services for fire prevention.

 - Block 5.
 Analysis of costs and results of grazing.

 - Block 6.
-Development of several pilot projects: a pilot in the Sierra Norte of Seville/in the Montaña de León/in the Aragonese pre-Pyrenees/in the Lugo mountains.
+Development of several pilot projects: a pilot in the Sierra Norte of Seville/in the León Mountains/in the Aragonese pre-Pyrenees/in the Lugo Mountains.

 - Block 7.
 Development of the Guide of recommendations for the management of small ruminant livestock as a strategy for preventing forest fires.